piotrrosinski77/PDF-to-Audio-exe/README.md

 # PDF-to-Audio-exe

-PDF-to-Audio-exe is a simple Python application that converts text from PDF files into audio files (MP3) using text-to-speech synthesis.
-This project leverages the `PyPDF2` library for PDF handling and `pyttsx3` for text-to-speech conversion, all packaged into a standalone executable using `PyInstaller`.
+PDF-to-Audio-exe is a Python-based application designed to convert text from PDF files into MP3 audio files using text-to-speech (TTS) synthesis.
+This application can be used to listen to your PDFs, whether they are books, documents, or articles, by converting them into audio format.
+The project uses the PyPDF2 library for handling PDF files and pyttsx3 for offline TTS conversion.
+It’s packaged as a standalone executable with PyInstaller for ease of use.

 <div align="center">
     <img src="images/screenshot.png" alt="Application Screenshot 1" width="200" style="display: inline-block;"/>